Trade Policy and Structural Change: Two-country Model

 \section{Two-country Model}

-To highlight the role of tariffs in shaping a country’s sectoral composition, we first present a simple trade model \textit{\`{a} la} \cite{Eaton2002}, incorporating essential features for structural change: nonhomothetic CES preferences and a less-than-unity elasticity of substitution across sectors.
+To highlight the role of tariffs in shaping a country's sectoral composition, we first present a simple trade model \textit{\`{a} la} \cite{Eaton2002}, incorporating essential features for structural change: nonhomothetic CES preferences and a less-than-unity elasticity of substitution across sectors.
 Consider a static economy with two countries, Home ($H$) and Foreign ($F$).
 There are three tradable sectors, agriculture ($a$), manufacturing ($m$), and services ($s$).\footnote{Sectors and industries are synonymous in this paper.
-Although we state Propositions in the case of three sectors, the analytical results of this section hold in the case of general $J$ sectors (see the Online Appendices A to C).}
+Although we state Propositions in the case of three sectors, the analytical results of this section hold in the case of general $J$ sectors (see Supplemental Appendices A to C).}

-\ \ Let $C_n$ be the aggregate consumption of country $n \in \{ H, F\}$ and $L_n$ be the mass of workers.
+\textbf{Demand Side:} \ \ Let $C_n$ be the aggregate consumption of country $n \in \{ H, F\}$ and $L_n$ be the mass of workers.
 The representative household minimizes its expenditure given a certain level of $C_n$, by choosing consumption for sectoral composite goods, $C_n^j$ for $j \in \{a, m, s \}$: